 An officer of the Assembly, or person employed by the Assembly, may not give evidence elsewhere in respect of any proceedings or examination of any witness without the special leave of the Assembly.

-Protection of witnesses – Adverse mention procedures
+Dealing with witnessesD

 264A.
 In their dealings with witnesses, all committees of the Assembly shall observe the following procedures: